dojo/framework/src/stores/README.md

 	const index = findIndex(todos, byId(id));
 	// success
 	return [
-		replace(at(path('todos'), index), { ...todos[index], loading: false, id: data.uuid })
+		replace(at(path('todos'), index), {
+			...todos[index],
+			loading: false,
+			id: data.uuid
+		})
 	];
 }
 ```

 ### Processes

 A `Process` is the construct used to execute commands against a `store` instance in order to make changes to the application state. `Processes` are created using the `createProcess` factory function that accepts an array of commands and an optional callback that can be used to manage errors thrown from a command.
 The optional callback receives an `error` object and a `result` object.
 The `error` object contains the `error` stack and the command that caused the error.

-The `result` object contains the `payload` passed to the process, a function to undo the operations of the `process` and a function to execute an additional `process`.
+The result object contains the following:

+* The `payload` passed to the process
+* A function to undo the operations of the `process`
+* A function to execute an additional `process`.

 The array of `Commands` are executed in sequence by the store until the last Command is completed or a `Command` throws an error.
 These processes often represent an application behavior.
 For example adding a todo in a simple todo application which will be made up with multiple discreet commands.